-Ali Barbour’s Cave Restaurant at the Kenya Coast is not your average restaurant in every sense.
-First they never serve lunch – only dinner, which, by the way, starts at 7 PM.
+Ali Barbour’s Cave Restaurant at the Kenya Coast is not your average restaurant.
+First, they never serve lunch – only dinner, which, by the way, starts at 7 PM.

-Secondly, and the most striking of them all, the restaurant is located inside an ancient open-air coral cave believed to be more than 120,000 years old.
+Secondly, and most notably, the restaurant resides within an ancient open-air coral cave, a site believed to surpass 120,000 years in age.

 Except for the chamber that houses the kitchen, the lavatories and the stone floor in the restaurant area, everything else is as it was in nature.
-The furniture and fittings as well as the lighting and sound effects are other additions, of course.
+The furniture, fittings, lighting, and sound effects are other additions.

-A triangular makuti (palm leaves) umbrella provides ample canopy over the cocktail bar and reception area.
-This is supported by a single 20 M blue gum pole.
+A triangular makuti (palm leaves) umbrella supported by a single 20 M blue gum pole provides ample canopy over the cocktail bar and reception area.

-At Ali Barbour’s Cave Restaurant, one is treated to a variety of international cuisine while sitting under the gaze of the stars.
-The main speciality here though is seafood.
-Starters include fresh oysters and Beef Carpaccio followed by the main course which can be either seafood or meat from the highlands.
+At Ali Barbour’s Cave Restaurant, guests indulge in a variety of international cuisine while seated beneath the starlit sky.
+The main speciality here, though, is seafood.
+Starters include fresh oysters and Beef Carpaccio, followed by the main course, which can be seafood or meat from the highlands.
 There is also a vegetarian menu to spoil you for choice.

-The seafood platter comes with fresh Calamari, Crab of the mangrove and oysters among others.
-The dessert, which features the Coupe Barbour as a favourite is flambéed at your table.
-This is one place you are most likely not going to forget very quickly.
+The seafood platter comes with fresh Calamari, Crab of the mangrove and oysters, among others.
+The dessert, which features the Coupe Barbour as a favourite, is flambéed at your table.
+This is one place you will most likely not forget very quickly.

-Have you been at Ali Barbour’s Cave Restaurant?
+Have you been to Ali Barbour’s Cave Restaurant?
 Share your experience by leaving a comment below.